slobberbone/portal/README.md

 # Features
 - Links are displayed in an iframe
-- Toggle button to maximize the main iframe
+- Toggle buttons to maximize the main iframe with auto mode or not (depend of config file)
 - Collapse menu
 - Loading page information
 - Help